TykTechnologies/exp/scripts/go-benchmark-release/README.md

 Plugin compiler generally contains the build environment for each particular release.
 This means that a tagged plugin compiler will have the complete gateway source code and the go toolchain used to build the release and in our case, tests.
+However, the LTS branch (or master) is a fluid codebase - so there's some `git clone` under the hood.

+For each release, we:

 - Check out a gateway source tree
 - Build the test binary in `tests/`
 - Run docker services from latest gateway
 - Run each benchmark individually
-- Collect cpu, memory and trace profiles
+- Collect cpu, memory and trace profiles (disabled currently)
 - Collect benchmark outputs

 When all the benchmarks are collected, CSV output is produced using task